-Are you and your tenants clear about who is responsible for repairs?
-If you’re new to the buy-to-let market, then you might not be entirely sure on who should be responsible for specific tasks, such as changing a lightbulb or reading meters.
+Are you and your tenants clear about who is responsible for rental property repairs?
+If you’re new to the buy-to-let market, then you might not be sure on the specifics of landlords’ responsibilities for repairs and who should be responsible for specific tasks, such as changing a lightbulb or reading meters.
 And even if you are an experienced landlord, it’s still important to check that your assumptions are aligned with both government legislation, and the specifics of the tenancy agreement.

 NatWest’s Landlords and Tenants survey quizzed 1000 tenants and 1000 landlords across the UK on various aspects of renting, such as what’s important on viewings and, of course, who should do repairs.
 Below are some examples of where landlords and tenants disagreed on certain responsibilities:

 There’s a lot of mystery surrounding lightbulbs, it seems.
 In fact, nearly 1 in 10 surveyed thought the landlord was responsible for changing them (this number includes both tenants and landlords).
 Small tasks that need doing around the house, such as changing lightbulbs and bleeding radiators, are generally considered the tenants’ responsibility.

 Landlords were asked who is responsible for broken locks.
 Nearly a fifth (18%) think the tenant should handle a broken lock at their property.
 Tenants were asked the same question, and only 10% of them agreed.
 Landlords are usually responsible for all repairs to the structure and exterior of the rental property.

 The majority of landlords were willing to take on the responsibility for things like broken fridge freezers.
 However, while 59% said they would fix this, a quarter (25%) thought the tenants should handle this kind of repair.